Elfocrash/Cosmonaut/README.md

 await cosmoStore.RemoveAsync(entity);// Removes the specific entity await cosmoStore.RemoveByIdAsync("<<anId>>");// Removes an entity with the specified ID
 ```

-#### Collection sharing
-Cosmonaut is all about making the integration with CosmosDB easy as well as making things like cost optimisation part of the library.

-That's why Cosmonaut support collection sharing between different types of entities.

-Why would you do that?

-Cosmos is charging you based on how many RU/s your individual collection is provisioned at.
-This means that if you don't need to have one collection per entity because you won't use it that much, even on the minimum 400 RU/s, you will be charged money.
-That's where the magic of schemaless comes in.

-How can you do that?

-Well it's actually pretty simple.
-Just implement the `ISharedCosmosEntity` interface and decorate your object with the `SharedCosmosCollection` attribute.

-The attribute accepts two properties, `SharedCollectionName` which is mandatory and `EntityName` which is optional.
-The `SharedCollectionName` property will be used to name the collection that the entity will share with other entities.

-The `EntityName` will be used to make the object identifiable for Cosmosnaut.
-Be default it will pluralize the name of the class, but you can specify it to override this behavior.
-You can override this by providing your own name by setting the `EntityName` value at the attribute level.

-Once you set this up you can add individual CosmosStores with shared collections.

 #### Response Handling
 Cosmonaut follows a different approach when it comes to error handling.
 The CosmosDB SDK is throwing exceptions for almost every type of error.
 Cosmonaut follows a different approach.